 Don't skip this step!
 You can outsource a fair bit around privacy in your business, but far from everything, and certainly not your own understanding.

 You, as the business owner, need to have some basic knowledge, as it'll be you who'll have to answer to the authorities if you get a complaint or experience a data breach - not your consultant.

 If you're pressed on time (as most of us are) and want to spend your time on your actual business (as most of us want to), feel free to outsource the practical things around getting compliant.

 This could be to help you get an overview of the processing you do of personal data in your business, where personal data is stored, if the data has been secured (good enough), assuring you only use GDPR compliant processors, helping you write a GDPR compliant privacy notice for your website etc.

 And, of course, when selecting a vendor, do make sure that they know what they're doing.

 Cheap advice can quickly become expensive, if you suddenly face fines for not being properly compliant (like the website owners getting slapped with a €15 000 fine "only" for non-compliant cookie management and privacy notice).

-PS: And we, of course, only rely on credible GDPR sources in our work (along with the experience from working with around one hundred GDPR assignments so far).
+PS: And Bedre Bedrift AS (GDPR Start), of course, only rely on credible GDPR sources in our work (along with the practical hands-on experience from working with over one hundred GDPR assignments so far).